Lake Arrowhead, California: In popular culture

+In addition, the Lake Arrowhead Conference Center (or a set made to look like it) was the setting for the TV series Dragnet, Season 3, Episode 13 of the 1960s re-boot, where Friday and Gannon attend a conference for Los Angeles Police Department officers to discuss problems and solutions.

+Lake Arrowhead is mentioned in passing in Raymond Chandler's 1939 detective novel The Big Sleep.

 Arts and sciences

 The Lake Arrowhead Communities have numerous cultural events and organizations.
 The Arrowhead Arts Association is a non-profit corporation dedicated to cultural enrichment sponsoring quality musical performances and providing musical education and scholarships for local youth from preschool through college.
 The Mountain Skies Astronomical Society is also located there.

+Education

+It is in the Rim of the World Unified School District.

 Architecture

 Located approximately 80 miles from downtown Los Angeles, many Hollywood stars and wealthy Angelinos built homes in the area starting in the 1920s and 30s.
 These homes and estates were designed by some of the most significant architects practicing in Southern California at the time.
 These architects included: